ToshioCP/Gtk4-tutorial/src/sec13.src.md

 # Functions in TfeTextView

-In this section I will explain functions in TfeTextView object.
+TfeTextView functions are described in this section.

-## tfe.h and tfetextview.h
+## tfetextview.h

-`tfe.h` is a top header file and it includes `gtk.h` and all the header files.
-C source files `tfeapplication.c` and `tfenotebook.c` include `tfe.h` at the beginning.
+The header file `tfetextview.h` provides:

+- The type of TfeTextView, which is `TFE_TYPE_TEXT_VIEW`.
+- The expansion of `G_DECLARE_FINAL_TYPE` includes some useful macros.
+- Constants for the `open-response` signal is defined..
+- Public functions of `tfetextview.c` are declared.

+Therefore, Any programs use TfeTextView needs to include `tfetextview.h`.

 @@@include
-tfe5/tfe.h
-@@@

-`../tfetextview/tfetextview.h` is a header file which describes the public functions in `tfetextview.c`.

-@@@include
 tfetextview//tfetextview.h
 @@@

 - 1,2,35: Thanks to these three lines, the following lines are included only once.
+You can use `#pragma once` instead of them.
+It is non-standard but widely used.
 - 4: Includes gtk4 header files.
 The header file `gtk4` also has the same mechanism to avoid including it multiple times.
 - 6-7: These two lines define TfeTextView type, its class structure and some useful macros.
+  - `TfeTextView` and `TfeTextViewClass` are declared as typedef of C structures.
+  - You need to define a structure `_TfeTextView` later.
+  - The class structure `_TfeTextViewClass` is defined here.
+You don't need to define it by yourself.
+  - Convenience functions `TFE_TEXT_VIEW ()` for casting and `TFE_IS_TEXT_VIEW` for type check are defined.
 - 9-15: A definition of the value of the parameter of "open-response" signal.
 - 17-33: Declarations of public functions on TfeTextView.

-## Functions to create TfeTextView instances
+## Instance creation Functions

 A TfeTextView instance is created with `tfe_text_view_new` or `tfe_text_view_new_with_file`.